Global Affairs Canada Authentication Services Section RequirementsAuthentication Legalization Canada

 - The following documents cannot be processed unless they are notarized: course certificates; Teachers of English to Speakers of Other Languages (TESOL) certificates; award certificates; or other documents that are not specifically degrees or transcripts.

 - Photocopies of degrees and transcripts can be processed.
-However, these must be certified true copies, signed and sealed by either the relevant Office of the Registrar or a Canadian lawyer, notary or commissioner of oaths.
+However, these must be certified true copies, signed and sealed by either the relevant Office of the Registrar or a Canadian notary.

 - In the case of degrees or transcripts from foreign educational institutions, you should contact the nearest embassy or consulate of the country from which the document was issued.
 That office will advise you of the procedures you will have to follow to have your documents processed.